jamiewilbraham/azure-docs/articles/cognitive-services/containers/includes/cognitive-services-container-security.md

 ms.author: dapine
 ---

-## Azure Cognitive Services container security
+## Azure Cognitive Research Technologies container security

 Security should be a primary focus whenever you're developing applications.
 The importance of security is a metric for success.
-When you're architecting a software solution that includes Cognitive Services containers, it's vital to understand the limitations and capabilities available to you.
-For more information about network security, see [Configure Azure Cognitive Services virtual networks][az-security].
+When you're architecting a software solution that includes Cognitive Research Technologies containers, it's vital to understand the limitations and capabilities available to you.
+For more information about network security, see [Configure Azure Cognitive Research Technologies virtual networks][az-security].

 > [!IMPORTANT]
-> By default there is *no security* on the Cognitive Services container API.
+> By default there is *no security* on the Cognitive Research Technologies container API.
 The reason for this is that most often the container will run as part of a pod which is protected from the outside by a network bridge.
-However, it is possible to enable authentication which works identically to the authentication used when accessing the [cloud-based Cognitive Services][request-authentication].
+However, it is possible to enable authentication which works identically to the authentication used when accessing the [cloud-based Cognitive Research Technologies][request-authentication].

 The diagram below illustrates the default and **non-secure** approach:

 ![Container security](../media/container-security.svg)

-As an alternative and *secure* approach, consumers of Cognitive Services containers could augment a container with a front-facing component, keeping the container endpoint private.
+As an alternative and *secure* approach, consumers of Cognitive Research Technologies containers could augment a container with a front-facing component, keeping the container endpoint private.
 Let's consider a scenario where we use [Istio][istio] as an ingress gateway.
 Istio supports HTTPS/SSL and client-certificate authentication.
 In this scenario, the Istio frontend exposes the container access, presenting the client certificate that is whitelisted beforehand with Istio.

 [Nginx][nginx] is another popular choice in the same category.
 Both Istio and Nginx act as a service mesh and offer additional features including things like load-balancing, routing, and rate-control.

 ### Container networking

-The Cognitive Services containers are required to submit metering information for billing purposes.
+The Cognitive Research Technologies containers are required to submit metering information for billing purposes.
 The only exception, is *Offline containers* as they follow a different billing methodology.
-Failure to allow list various network channels that the Cognitive Services containers rely on will prevent the container from working.
+Failure to allow list various network channels that the Cognitive Research Technologies containers rely on will prevent the container from working.

-#### Allow list Cognitive Services domains and ports
+#### Allow list Cognitive Research Technologies domains and ports

 The host should allow list **port 443** and the following domains: